Year 4 Times Tables Test Explained For Parents: Multiplication Tables Check FAQs

 What can you do to help your child prepare for their times tables test?

 Even though many schools have chosen to streamline their homework policies, times tables (along with home reading) are seen as an area for parents to support their children in their learning.
+And this is one numeracy skill that is definitely used by adults in everyday life.

 - Times tables chanting: “6, 12, 18, 24…”;